 Contact Us

-At Columbia Mailman School of Public Health, our Development and Alumni Relations Team is dedicated to fostering a vibrant, engaged community of alumni, donors, and friends.
+Columbia University Mailman School of Public Health’s Development and Alumni Relations Team is dedicated to fostering a vibrant, engaged community of alumni, donors, and friends.
 We support the School’s mission by strengthening connections, advancing philanthropy, and creating opportunities for alumni to stay involved.

 Through impactful events, meaningful mentorship, and strategic fundraising initiatives, we help ensure that Columbia Mailman continues to lead in public health education, research, and innovation.
 Whether you're looking to reconnect, give back, or explore new ways to engage, our team is here to guide and support you.